Concept Gradient: Concept-based Interpretation Without Linear Assumption: Experiment details

 We trained the concept model $g$ by finetuning different parts of $f$ (freezing different layer model weights).
 The different layers we started to finetuned from for each model architecture is listed in Table~\ref{tab:arch_finetune_layers}.
 The plus sign in the table represents all layers after the specified layer are all finetuned while all layers prior to the specified layer have their weights kept frozen.
 We reweighted the loss for positive and negative class to balance class proportions.
 We searched for the hyperparameters and trained the model same as the target model $f$.

 \textbf{Evaluation} Evaluation is conducted on the testing set.
 CG and CAV are evaluated in the layer prior to finetuning.
-We evaluated the global recalls for $k=30,40,50$ and reported for $k=30$ as the recall trend is monotonic for other thresholds.
+We evaluated the recalls for $k=30,40,50$ and generally the recall trend is consistent for all $k$s.
 These thresholds are chosen since the number of concepts with positive labels for each instance is in the range of 30 to 40.